nrabhiram/pagepal/README.md

 During this project, I implemented the MVC architecture, test-drove the business logic, and learned and adopted good React practices.

+- I used CSS Modules with Tailwind so that the classes are scoped to their respective components.

 - I used the Context API and the `useContext` hook to manage the application-wide side.
 In fact, to separate our concerns of presentation and application state, I added the state (via the `useState` hook) and methods to update the state within the Contexts themselves.

     - For this application, I created two Contexts: One for the bookmarks and the other for the search query.